intellij-elm/intellij-elm/README.md

 The plugin also performs type checking, marking incompatible types in red.

-There are 2 limitations to the type system as currently implemented:

-1. it does not work if a function is missing a type annotation (typically not a problem)
-2. it does not work if type variables (such as `List a` or `Maybe a` are involved)

-We hope to remove the type variable limitation in the future.
+The current implementation of the type system does not infer the types of parameters of unannotated functions, but this limitation will be removed in the future.

 # Creating a new Elm project